 This topic provides a brief walkthrough of how to share a locator as a service to an ArcGIS Enterprise portal, create a locator package, and create a mobile map package.
-More information about each of these can be found in An introduction to sharing locators.
+More information about each of these can be found in Introduction to sharing locators.

 Share a locator as a hosted service